AUSTRALIAN STOCKS ON HOLD: What you need to know

 Today’s scoreboard:

-The local market mostly ignored a fall on Wall Street overnight where the S&P500 fell 0.5%.
+The local market tracked higher before dipping again in late trade, ending the session flat despite rises on Wall Street where the S&P500 added 0.3%.

-The major banks gained some ground but the miners dragged on the market.

 The top stories: